pslucas0212/AWS-Technology/README.md

 #### Compute

 **EC2** - Elastic Cloud Compute.
 EC2 allows you to rent and manage virtual servers in the cloud.
+- Provision with one click.
+- Chose pre-configured template from Amazon Machine Image (AMI).
+- Deploy Applications directly to EC2
+- 750 Compute hours per month on Free tier plan

+Methods to Acess EC2 Instances
-Provision with one click.
-Chose pre-configured template from Amazon Machine Image (AMI).
-Configure and manages EC2 instance from the AWS Management console.
-SSH secure connection to laptop.
-EC2 Instance Connect (EIC) allows you to use IAM policies to control SSH access without the need to manage SSH keys.
-Systems manages connects to EC2 via web browser or AWS CLI.
+- Configure and manages EC2 instance from the AWS Management console.
+- SSH secure connection to laptop.
+- EC2 Instance Connect (EIC) allows you to use IAM policies to control SSH access without the need to manage SSH keys.
+- AWS Systems Manager connects to EC2 via web browser or AWS CLI.

   - Pricing Options
     - On-demand - Live on-demand fixed billing down to the second
     - Spot